 Abstraction from history rewriting UI

-How Mercurial handle obsolete marker is independent from who decide to create them and what actual operation solve error case.
-Any of the existing history rewriting UI (rebase, mq, histedit) can lay obsolete marker and resolve situation created by other.
-To go further a hook system of obsolete marker creation would allow each mechanism to collaborate with other though a standard and central mechanism.
+How Mercurial handles obsolete marker is independent from what decides to create them and what actual operation solves the error case.
+Any of the existing history rewriting UI (rebase, mq, histedit) can lay obsolete markers and resolve situation created by others.
+To go further, a hook system of obsolete marker creation would allow each mechanism to collaborate with other though a standard and central mechanism.

 Obsolete marker storage

-Obsolete marker will most likely be stored outside standard history.
-They are multiple reasons for that:
+The Obsolete marker will most likely be stored outside standard history.
+They are multiple reasons for this:

-First, obsolete markers are really perpendicular to standard history there is not strong reason to include it here other than convenience.
+First, obsolete markers are really perpendicular to standard history there is no strong reason to include it here other than convenience.